rybla/GenealogyModel3/readme.md

 # Genealogy 3

-This is the third version of my simple genealogy modeller.
+This is the third version of my simple genealogy modeler.
 This program creates randomized genealogies with a process influenced by several customizable parameters.

 ## The `makegen` tool